psanford/json-error-mode/README.md

 highlighting for json buffers.
 It implements a json parser in elisp to provide accurate checking.

-Currently the parser is only used to check for syntax errors.
-While it could also be used for normal (font-lock) syntax highlighting and indenting, other javascript major modes handle that fairly well (like js-mode).
-Since the main feature I wanted was error checking, that was the first thing to be implemented.
+The parser is only used to check for syntax errors.
+It is intended to be used in conjunction with js-mode.

 To enable `js-mode` and `json-error-mode` for .json files add something like this to your config: